-The deadline for application package submission is Thursday, August 25, 2022 by 12:00 pm (Noon) EST. Application Package shall be submitted on the PBC, CSD (CSD) NOFO Application Submission Website:
+The deadline for application package submission is Thursday, August 25, 2022 by 12:00 pm (Noon) EST. Deadline has been changed to September 6, 2022.

+Application Package shall be submitted on the PBC, CSD (CSD) NOFO Application Submission Website:

 https://pbcc.samis.io/go/nofo/